rishitnanda/Quidditch/Action List.md

    Cooldown: None

    - Success: "{player} steps in front of {teammate} with impeccable timing, using their strength to block an incoming bludger.
 Their defensive play keeps the team safe and the offense in motion."
-   - Failure: "A well-timed bludger strikes {teammate} squarely, knocking them off course.
+   - Failure + No Effect: "A well-timed bludger strikes {teammate} squarely, knocking them off course.
 Their handling falters as they struggle to regain their footing."
    - Wounded:
    - Injured: